tresabhi/blitzkit/docs/guide/bkon.md

 1. JSON compressed as BKON, written directly to disk (a direct 50% reduction).
 2. BKON further compressed with LZ4 (a clean 90% reduction).
 3. The raw JSON file as fetched from a random data source.
 4. BKON decompressed once again to JSON.
-Note that this file is a little larger than the original JSON file as it contains a lot more decimal places due to float conversion precision.
+Note that this file is a little larger than the original JSON file as it contains a lot more decimal places due to float precision.

 ![an image of file sizes](https://i.imgur.com/9rBnOuS.png)